AES-Outreach/Full-Time-Interview-Summer-2022/README.md

     -   Vue
     -   Svelte
 -   The AuthApp must read a redirect URL from the URL query param.
 If the URL is not present, display an error to the users.
--   The UI should be clean, modern, and user-friendly
--   The UI must be responsive, that is usable of all screen sizes.
+-   The UI should be clean, modern, and user-friendly, as well as responsive, that is usable of all screen sizes.
 Preferably developed in a mobile first manner.
+-   You must submit your solution in a GitHub repository or a Repl.it (recommended). **Please make sure your project/repository is public and accessible by us.**

 ###  Evaluation Criteria
 -   Completeness: did you complete the features?